shmarlovsky/bookmarks/readme.txt

-Bookmarks which syncronizes between several operation systems on one computer.
+Bookmarks which syncronize between several operation systems on one computer.
-For syncronization uses just simple text file.
+For syncronization uses simple text file.
 Written using Qt library